0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 achieved an overall return of  **+40%**, ahead of both the `RPI+3%` (+4%), and the `FTSEAS-TR` (-9%) benchmarks.

 I managed to avoid losing money in the February dip, selling holdings before it.
-It was apparent there was trouble ahead in January when twitter was full of China lockdown talk, the slow market reaction was hard to explain (Efficient Market?).
+It was apparent there was trouble ahead in January when twitter was full of China lockdown talk.
+The slow market reaction was hard to explain (Efficient Market?), I read one interesting theory that the trading algos didn't have a global pandemic in their training datasets and so didn't know it should go down.
 Having nailed the dip, I then **completely missed the bounce**, Doh!

 ## Multi Asset Portfolio